Sculpture in Scotland: Roman influence

 The Romans began military expeditions into what is now Scotland from about 71 CE, building a series of forts, but by 87 CE the occupation was limited to the Southern Uplands and by the end of the first century the northern extent of Roman occupation was a line drawn between the Tyne and Solway Firth.
 The Romans eventually withdrew to a line in what is now northern England, building the fortification known as Hadrian's Wall from coast to coast.
 Around 141 CE they undertook a reoccupation of southern Scotland, moving up to construct a new limes between the Firth of Forth and the Firth of Clyde, where they built the fortification known as the Antonine Wall.
 The wall was overrun and abandoned soon after 160 CE and the Romans withdrew back to Hadrian's Wall, which they held until Roman authority collapsed in the early fifth century.
 The Antonine Wall and its associated forts left a direct sculptural legacy in Scotland.
 There are 19 distance slabs along the wall that depict graphically the victories and marches of the legions involved in its construction.
 There are also surviving sculptures, including an altar to Diana and Apollo.
 There is a fountainhead from a bath-house in the shape of a man's head with a gaping mouth, and the head from a bust or statue, perhaps the goddess Fortuna, both found at Bearsden Roman Fort, East Dunbartonshire, both showing a local Celtic influence.
-Away from the wall Roman sculptures include the marble head of a Roman emperor or general, broken from a larger statue, which was found at Hawkshaw, Peebleshire in the late eighteenth century.
+Away from the wall Roman sculptures include the marble head of a Roman emperor or general, broken from a larger statue, which was found at Hawkshaw, Peeblesshire in the late eighteenth century.
 It dates to the second century CE and may have been looted from a Roman monument further to the south.
 The Cramond Lioness is a sculpture, probably imported, of a lioness devouring a bound prisoner, found near the Roman base of Cramond Roman Fort near Edinburgh.
 A relief of the goddess Brigantia found near Birrens in Dumfriesshire, combines elements of native and classical art.